 Nothing can describe the feeling of seeing the jungle leaves begin to rustle and you spot your first glimpse of a wild orangutan.
 On our recent trip to Borneo, we were among the lucky few who experience this thrill at the Sepilok Orangutan Rehabilitation Centre.

-As I explained in a previous post, our decision to go to Kota Kinabalu was random and based mostly on low-cost airfare.
+Our decision to go to Kota Kinabalu, Malaysia was random and based mostly on low-cost airfare.
 Besides the promise of sun and sand, however, there was one main reason the region of Sabah was our pick – the opportunity to visit the orangutans.

 I am a sucker for furry creatures large and small.
 The opportunity to see orangutans in one of only two places they remain in the wild was just too good to pass up.

 Contrary to my usual travel planning mania, I reserved very little of the Malaysian leg of our adventure in advance.
 Other than our flight and hotel, my only booking was a trip to visit the Sepilok Orang Utan Rehabilitation Centre.

 Rather than trying to make the six-hour-plus trek to the other side of the province, on our own, we booked a full-day trip with Borneo Eco Tours.
 They ferried us from our hotel to the airport for a short flight to Sandakan, where they met us for our trip to visit the orangs.

 There was one minor and unavoidable hiccup in our plan.
 For a reason never known to us, the last two flights of the day back to KK were canceled, meaning we had to scramble to get onto the earlier flight so we could get back to our hotel that night.
 Luckily we wouldn’t have to cut our visit to the orangutan sanctuary short.